vtsynergy/MetaMorph/metamorph-generators/opencl/docs/tutorials/ExistingApplication.md

 ## Remove unwrapped kernel enqueue calls.
 MetaCL generates an enqueue call (`Task` or `NDRange` depending on kernel requirements) within each kernel's generated wrapper.
 If enabled, this call is automatically error-checked for safety.
 Additionally, the wrapper can be invoked in synchronous mode, in which case immediately after enqueing the target `cl_command_queue` will be flushed with `clFinish`, before returning to the caller.

-## Replace existing global and local worksizes with MetaCL's grid and block
+## Replace existing global and local worksizes with MetaCL's dim3 types
 **REQUIRED**
+MetaCL kernel wrappers around NDRange kernels require the work dimensionality be set during invocation using the MetaMorph a_dim3 type, (an array of 3 size_t elements).
+Unused dimensions should be set to 1.
+If you wish to take advantage of OpenCL's automatic local sizing (i.e. a NULL localSize), simply set all three local dimensions to zero.
+If either size is NULL, then a single work group will be enqueued, using the size specified in either a `reqd_work_group_size` or `work_group_size_hint` attribute, or falling back to MetaMorph's compiled default 3D workgroup size.

-MetaCL kernel wrappers around NDRange kernels require the work dimensionality be set during invocation.
-For consistency with the rest of the MetaMorph API, this uses the grid-of-blocks notation (i.e. "CUDA-style"), **not** the global/local notation.
+If you have enabled the `cuda-grid-block` MetaCL option, then you should instead specify your worksizes using the the grid-of-blocks notation (i.e. "CUDA-style"), **not** the global/local notation.
 The grid dimensionality can easily be derived from the global and local size as below:
 ```C
 a_dim3 grid, block;
 block[0] = localSize[0]; block[1] = localSize[1]; block[2] = localSize[2];